Retailers offer sales and promotions throughout the year, but is there a rhyme or reason to it all?

 Ah, October.
 The kids are finally getting settled into their school routines and weekends are devoted to leaf peeping and apple picking.

 If your busy schedule allows time for some shopping, October is a good time to replace those ratty gym shoes.
-Every year, we see lots of sales on athletic footwear, so it might be time to treat yourself to some new kicks.
+Every year, we see lots of sales on footwear, so it might be time to treat yourself to some new kicks.
+These deals are especially common around Columbus Day weekend.

 And Halloween!
 If you have a specific costume (or candy) in mind, you might want grab it early even though it’s not on sale.
 The closer we get to Halloween, the deeper the discounts will be on costumes and candy, but the selection may be a bit thin.